Liovovo/EpicGamesMobileStoreScraper/README.md

 # Epic Games Mobile Store Scraper

 This project is a Python script that scrapes game information from the Epic Games mobile store and generates game purchase links that can be accessed directly in a browser.
-This is useful for iOS users outside the EU and those who do not want to download the mobile app.
+This is useful for iOS users outside the EU and those who do not want to download the mobile app.(Purchase link is for Android)

 ## Features
 - Retrieve a list of games from the Epic Games mobile store, including limited-time free games.
 - Allow users to manually specify country code and language.
 - Generate game purchase links that can be accessed directly in a browser.

-## Free Games
+## Free Games (Android)
 The following content may be outdated. **Last updated: February 21, 2025**
 - 《STAR WARS™ Knights of the Old Republic™》
 [https://store.epicgames.com/purchase?&offers=1-6a99fb0a8add42c8b21c4ad25c928ba5-0fc96633957149ff8744aa1890145e2e](https://store.epicgames.com/purchase?&offers=1-f678054a89a64b53b4edb5fe0664f410-9e4d37c87517463ab3363f35feb59a21)